eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 ### Using a preconfigured configraution file [values-adopter-data-exchange.yaml]

-We chosing a predefined subset of the E2E adopter journey which provies the above selecteion.
+We chose a predefined subset of the E2E adopter journey which provides the above selection.

-#### Moved to the Umbrella dircetory with the config files
+#### Moved to the Umbrella directory with the config files

 ```bash
 cd <your original working directory>/tractus-x-umbrella/charts/umbrella